- Programs and Services

 MNO President Margaret Froh delivering the State of the

 Nation addree during the 2016 MNO AGA in North Bay.

 Click here for a larger version of the picture.

 On August 27, 2016, during her State of the Nation address during the 2016 Métis Nation of Ontario (MNO) Annual General Assembly (AGA) in North Bay, MNO President Margaret Froh announced the formation of the MNO Commission on Métis Rights and Self-Government (the Commission).
-Establishing the Commission was one of President Froh’s major commitments during the recent MNO general election.
+Establishing the Commission was one of President Froh’s major commitments during the 2016 MNO general election.

 President Froh announced the names of seven MNO citizens from across Ontario who will serve on the Commission.
 “Our Commissioners – four women and three men -- come from across the province,” explained President Froh, “and represent a good cross section of our citizens including our youth, elders, harvesters, as well as French and Michif language speakers.
 Their job is to help lead a forward-looking dialogue with our citizens on some key issues—Métis rights and self-government – to listen to citizens’ voices and report back.”